printezisn/webpack-simple-configuration/README.md

 * Convert typescript files to javascript.
 * Extract referenced sass rules into css files.
-* Create a separate bundle for vendor libraries (jquery, bootstrap, etc).
+* Create a separate bundle for vendor libraries (bulma, toastr, etc).
 * Inject the file references to an html file.
 * Have a different configuration for development and production.